 Christy earned a Bachelor of Science in mechanical engineering from Michigan Technological University and attended the Kellogg School of Business Executive Development Program at Northwestern University.

-Amy Dahl was elected vice president, human resources and distributor development in December 2016.
+Amy Dahl was elected vice president, human resources and distributor development in December 2016, and in January 2020 was elected to the additional positions of General Counsel and Corporate Secretary.
 Previously, she was vice president, human resources from March 2015 to December 2016.
 Prior to that, she served as managing director, corporate communications and investor relations from June 2013 to March 2015.

 Dahl joined The Toro Company in 2007 as corporate counsel and served in various legal roles, including as assistant general counsel and assistant secretary until June 2013.
 She provided legal counsel primarily in the areas of securities law, corporate governance, mergers and acquisitions, and general corporate law, and had oversight responsibility for Toro’s product integrity team.
 From 2012 to 2014 she served as chair of the committee responsible for planning Toro’s centennial celebration.

 Dahl earned a Bachelor of Arts in political science from the University of Minnesota Twin Cities and a Juris Doctor, with distinction, from The University of North Dakota School of Law where she was a member of the Order of the Coif.
-She currently serves on the boards of the Minnesota Twins Community Fund and The Toro Foundation.
+She currently serves on the board for The Toro Foundation.

 Blake Grams was elected vice president, global operations in June 2013.
 He has responsibility for all activities in operations globally, including engineering test services, procurement, manufacturing, order services, transportation and logistics.